nullgr/instant-validation/README.md

   render() {
     const { email, password, passwordRepeat } = this.state;
     const { errors } = validator
-      // if you have some rules with many arguments, you can pass those arguments them like this .insertArgs({
+      // if you have some rules with many arguments, you can pass those arguments like this .insertArgs({
         passwordEqual: [password]
       })